stpaultim/project_feed/README.md

 This modules is still very much in development.
 We welcome feedback and suggestions and Pull Requests.

 This module is somewhat a proof a concept and sandbox for possible features on BackdropCMS.org and/or another third party module info site.

 Coming Soon (ideas)
 -------------

-- Pulling in "tag" data from project .info file
 - Pulling in additional data about Releases
 - Pulling in additional download statistics
-- Ability to update nodes

 Requirements
 ------------